Killing of Shanquella Robinson: Coroner's report

 Situation, circumstance or reason in which the injury occurred: Person found unconscious in her living room.

 Was it accidental or violent death?
-YesThe autopsy report mentioned neither cardiac arrest nor alcohol poisoning.
+No accident, it was violentThe autopsy report mentioned neither cardiac arrest nor alcohol poisoning.

 Investigation

 U.S. Department of State

 On November 16, the U.S. Department of State responded that they were aware of the incident, releasing the following statement: "We are aware of these reports.
 Protecting the welfare of U.S. citizens overseas is among our top priorities.
 Out of respect for the privacy of those involved, we have no further comment at this time."